January 11, 2016

 The university is committed to the full accessibility of our campus, programs and activities to individuals with disabilities.
 USC will make a good faith effort to provide reasonable accommodation for qualified visitors, prospective students, enrolled students, employment applicants, and employees with a disability unless the accommodation requested would cause an undue hardship as defined by the ADA.
 In compliance with Section 504 of the Rehabilitation Act, the university provides academic adjustments and auxiliary aids for students with disabilities.

-USC’s Executive Director, ADA/504 Coordinator is charged with ensuring regulatory compliance and oversight of all matters related to access and accommodation for individuals with disabilities, in collaboration with schools, divisions, governmental agencies, and advocacy groups supporting students, faculty, staff and visitors.
+USC’s Associate Vice Provost for Institutional Accessibility and ADA Compliance is charged with ensuring regulatory compliance and oversight of all matters related to access and accommodation for individuals with disabilities, in collaboration with schools, divisions, governmental agencies, and advocacy groups supporting students, faculty, staff and visitors.
 This charge includes, but is not limited to:

 - Oversight of disability-related support services and educational resources

 - Development of policies and procedures for services, access and accommodations

 - Coordination of educational programs and training on disability-related topics

 - Guidance and evaluation of efforts to improve access

 - Ongoing consultation with organizations representing individuals with disabilities

 - Enforcement of appropriate accommodations for qualified individuals with disabilities

 - Coordination with the Accessibility Advisory Committee, which exists to help identify the barriers experienced by students, faculty, staff and visitors with disabilities; to help prioritize barrier removal; to offer advice and guidance on other issues related to ADA; and to recommend cost and feasibility studies so as to arrive at the most cost-effective and efficient means of achieving barrier removal